organisciak/dissertation/document/7_conclusions.md

 What are the properties of data collected from paid crowds for objective and subjective information system tasks, and how can the quality of data -- in terms of consistency and variance -- be optimized?
 We addressed this motivating question through three broad research questions.

-> __Broad Research Question 1__: What are the _post-collection_ indicators of quality in worker-contributed objective task data, and can these be leveraged for improved data modelling?
+> __Broad Research Question 1__: What are the _post-collection_ indicators of quality in worker-contributed objective task data, and can these be leveraged for improved data modeling?

 In _Interpreting Objective Tasks for Paid Crowdsourcing_, time, experience, and agreement were studied as potential indicators of quality in already collected data.